syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 # Grouping

-A group represents a collection of records that belong to a particular category.
-When grouping is applied, the data is organized into a hierarchical structure based on matching field values.
+A group represents a collection of records that belongs to a particular category.
+When grouping, the data is organized into hierarchical structure based on matching field values.
 The records having identical values in the grouped column are combined to form a group.
 Each group is identified by its [CaptionSummaryRow](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CaptionSummaryRowProperty.html) to get the underlying records in view.

 N> To update grouping for the newly added row or column, set the `SfDataGrid.View.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.

 N> When `BeginInit` method is called, it suspends all the updates until `EndInit` method is called.

-## Programmatic Grouping
+## Programmatic grouping

-SfDataGrid also allows to perform grouping from the code by defining the [GroupColumnDescription](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GroupColumnDescription.html) object and adding it in the [SfDataGrid.GroupColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupColumnDescriptions.html) collection.
-SfDataGrid groups the data based on the `GroupColumnDescription` object that is added to this collection.
+The SfDataGrid also allows to perform grouping from the code by defining the [GroupColumnDescription](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GroupColumnDescription.html) object and adding it in the [SfDataGrid.GroupColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupColumnDescriptions.html) collection.
+It groups the data based on the `GroupColumnDescription` object added to this collection.

 `GroupColumnDescription` object holds following two properties:

  * ColumnName: Name of the grouped column.
  * Converter: Get the `IValueConverter` as input that helps to apply the custom grouping.

-The following code example illustrates how to apply grouping by a column in SfDataGrid.
+To apply column grouping, follow the code example:

 {% tabs %}
 {% highlight xaml %}